Teaching English in Saudi Arabia

 Teaching English in Saudi Arabia is difficult for some TEFL teachers to absorb.
 No alcohol, no dating, and no cinemas.
 The country is a big desert.
 The first year is always going to be a culture shock, but it gets easier the longer you are there.
 They say if you can teach in Saudi Arabia, you can teach anywhere.

-In general, there are three different types of teaching positions in Saudi Arabia:
+In general, there are three different types of teaching positions in Saudi Arabia.
+This includes EFL centers, universities, and large private companies.

-EFL centers – English as a Foreign Language centers teach mostly adults and are the lowest paid for teachers.
+English as a Foreign Language Centers teach mostly adults and are the lowest paid for teachers.
 Typically, they work split shifts in the mornings and evenings for five days a week.
 The advantage to these centers is that they are usually in the bigger cities.
 The teaching centers pay similarly to the universities, although a bit less.

 Salaries in Saudi Arabia are very high compared to the rest of the world.
 But Saudi Arabia isn’t doing it out of charity.
 Without the high salaries they offer, few teachers would go there or stay.